amanda-lambda/tatoeba-app/README.md

 # Tatoeba Android Application

 This is an Android application for [Tatoeba](https://tatoeba.org).
 Tatoeba is a collection of sentences and translations that is open-source and collaborative.
 It's great for language study - I use it all the time for finding example sentences for a better idea of how to use new vocabulary!
-This project was motivated by the fact that the existing Tateoba application available on the Google Play store is... not the best...
-(IYKYK :grimacing:)
+This project was motivated by the fact that the existing mobile version of the Tateoba website is not the easiest to use.
+I thought this app could be an easier and more pleasant way of interacting with Tatoeba on your mobile device!

 Hope you all enjoy it!
 A short demo of the way the application works (simply select a source and target language, enter a search query, and get delivered example sentences and translations):